Set the seed for reproducibility

 This also makes a nice opportunity to mention one shortcoming of the models we are fitting, thinking a bit ahead of ourselves: the regression models we cover in Week 4 to 10 do not account for the fact that the data comes from multiple participants and instead they just assume that each observation in the data set is from a different participant.
 When you have multiple observations from each participant, we call this a repeated measure design.
 This is a problem because it breaks one assumption of regression models: that all the observations are independent from each other.
 Of course, if they come from the same participant, they are not independent.
 We won’t have time in this course to learn about the solution (i.e. hierarchical regression models, also known as multi-level, mixed-effects, nested-effects, or random-effects models; these are just regression models that are set up so they can account for hierarchical grouping in the data, like multiple observations from multiple participants, or multiple pupils from multiple classes from multiple schools), but I point you to further resources in ?sec-next (TBA).

-To statistically assess the hypothesis and obtain estimates of the proportion of multiple predicates, we can fit a Bernoulli model with Num_Predicates
+The hypothesis of the study is that use of multi-verb predicates would increase with each generation.
+To statistically assess this hypothesis and obtain estimates of the proportion of multiple predicates, we can fit a Bernoulli model with Num_Predicates

 as the outcome variable and Group